John Campbell (Ontario politician)

 John Campbell is a Canadian politician, who was elected to Toronto City Council in the 2014 municipal election.

 He represented Ward 4 (Etobicoke Centre) from 2014 to 2018.
 During his term of office he served on many high-profile council committees and city agencies including the Budget Committee, the Planning Growth Management Committee and the Toronto Transit Commission.

 Campbell is a graduate of the University of Toronto in political science and economics.
 He earned an MBA from the Schulich School of Business in finance and strategic management) after four and a half years of evening study in 1999.

 He ran for councillor in the newly formed Ward 2 Etobicoke Centre in the 2018 Toronto election and lost by a small margin to Stephen Holyday.

 Prior to his election as councillor in 2014, Campbell worked as a sales and marketing consultant, and was a trustee and chair of the Toronto District School Board.

 He ran for councillor in Ward 4 (Etobicoke Centre) in the 2010 election, losing narrowly to incumbent councillor Gloria Lindsay Luby.

+Campbell was nominated as the Ontario Liberal Party candidate for Etobicoke Centre in the 2025 Ontario general election.